 Mosquitos In Bacalar

-While I would much rather talk about the 7 brilliant tones of the lagoon, there is a major issue in Bacalar.
-You guessed it, Mosquitos ๐ฆ.
+While I would much rather talk about the 7 brilliant tones of the lagoon, there is a major issue in Bacalar – Mosquitos.
 These guys are huge, aggressive and everywhere.

-Some of the higher-end accommodations and restaurants do burn some sort of copal to keep them away which helps a lot.
+Some higher-end accommodations & restaurants do burn some sort of copal to keep them away which helps a lot.
 But while you're outside those safe zones, you're constantly attacked.
+Luckily, while you're in the water or by the docks, you get a moment of relief because of the breeze.

 Colorful Lagoon